 There was definitely excitement in the air as I entered the stadium.
 There were people posing in cardboard cutouts of their favorite wrestlers, vendors selling programs, and there was even beer.

 I went in knowing very little about the sport, so I brought my InsideJapan guide, Ren, with me so he could explain what was going on!
 InsideJapan Tours helped me get the tickets and suggested the guide go with me which was a super tip.

 I had so many questions…and Ren answered them all.

-I loved all of the ceremony behind the tournament, but the most surprising thing to me was the match itself.
+I loved all of the ceremonies behind the tournament, but the most surprising thing to me was the match itself.
 The actual ‘action’ is about 10 seconds.
-But the whole match is about 5 minutes of strategic posturing (getting inside your opponent’s head), and 10 seconds of actual match!
+But the whole match is about 5 minutes of strategic posturing (getting inside your opponent’s head), and 10 seconds of an actual match!

 Sumo is the most important sport to the Japanese and you can also do this sumo experience with InsideJapan Tours depending on the time of year.
 If there aren’t matches going on, then you could also attend a training session at a sumo stable!